linyzeng/linux-monitor-go/README.md

 ```

 #### Trick
 With the flag `-config` you can use the same check for different needs.
-Also
+An other neat trick
-you could copy the same binary and now you can have multiple config for the same check.
+is that could copy the same binary and now you can have single configuration for the same check.
 Example:
 	ln -s check-a check-b
+	ln -s check-a check-c
 the configuration would then look like this
 ```
 check-a:
   username: momo
 check-b:
   username: mimi
+check-c:
+  username: mumu
 ```

 Here are the shared configurarion:
 seems like a lot, but you should only need to configure these once, or disable the one
 you do not care about or use the default.

+`Values shown are the default values.
+Any section can be ommited, it will then use the default values.`
 ```
-# Values shown are the default values.
-Any section can be ommited, it will then use the default values.
 	common:
 	  nolog: false
 	  debug: false